Driving Biological Projects

 Morgridge Institute for Research

 The Newmark Lab uses planarians to study regeneration and germ development.
-We have worked with the lab to create workflows to align serial sections for 3D histopathology, challenging due to planarians' small size.
+We have worked with the lab to create workflows to align serial sections for 3D histopathology, challenging due to the planarians' small size.
 We have also created a number of workflows for 3D fluorescence imaging of testes, ovaries, and yolk glands.
 Initial fluorescence workflows made in CellProfiler have been improved to take advantage of Cellpose models.

 Melissa Skala